HenrikBengtsson/jottr.org-blogdown/content/post/2022-04-22-parallelly_1.31.1.md

 ### New argument `rscript_sh`

 The new argument `rscript_sh` can be used in the rare case where one launches remote R workers on non-Unix machines from a Unix-like machine.
-For example, if we from a Linux machine launch remote MS Windows workers, we need to use `rscript_sh = "cmd"`.
+For example, if we, from a Linux machine launch remote MS Windows workers, we need to use `rscript_sh = "cmd"`.